 Preference Capital = 434,000 / 35,000 = 12.4

 Equity Capital = (434,000 – 35,000) / 50,000 = 7.98

-To interpret this in the simplest way, a ratio above 1 means company have sufficient net income to distribute dividend.
+To interpret this in the simplest way, a ratio above 1 means the company has sufficient net income to distribute dividends.
 While a ratio less than that means the company will not be able to pay dividends.

-In the above example, the dividend coverage ratio for preferred stock is 12.4 which means the company has enough earnings that it can pay the dividend to preference shareholders 12.4 times.
+In the above example, the dividend coverage ratio for preferred stock is 12.4, which means the company has enough earnings that it can pay the dividend to preference shareholders 12.4 times.
 And same goes for equity dividends.
-This ratio should always be >4 or 5 under the normal circumstances.
-Because a growing company would not like to distribute all its earnings by way of dividends.
-Rather a major portion will be retained for further investments and growth.
+This ratio should always be > 4 or 5 under normal circumstances because a growing company would not like to distribute all its earnings through dividends.
+Instead, a major portion will be retained for further investments and growth.